Variational Uncertainty Decomposition for In-Context Learning: Introduction

 \item We propose novel LLM prompting and optimisation techniques for computing $p(\y^* | \x^*, \data)$ and searching optimal $\BZ$.
 Our design facilitates (approximate) exchangeability for ICL, making the variational uncertainty estimates better aligned with desirable Bayesian properties such as epistemic uncertainty reduction with increasing amount of data.

 \end{itemize} Experiments on synthetic regression and classification datasets show that our uncertainty decomposition framework is effective, behaving qualitatively similar to a Bayesian model.
-Quantitatively, the variational estimation of epistemic uncertainty also benefits downstream tasks such as bandit and out-of-distribution (OOD) detection applied to real-world natural language datasets.
+Quantitatively, the variational estimation of epistemic uncertainty also benefits downstream tasks such as bandit and in-context abstention tasks applied to real-world natural language datasets.